gilbertfrancois/wasm-cmake-vcpkg-template/README.md

 ## About

-This is a template that can act as starting point to create a javascrip web application, calling functions in WASM, made with the C programming language.
+This is a template that can act as starting point to create a javascript web application, calling (library) functions in WebAssembly, made with the C programming language.
 The template uses:

 - *cmake* for building your binaries
 - *vcpkg* for C and C++ package management